top of page

 If you are still employed and have creditable group health insurance through your employer, you may delay enrolling in Medicare Part A and/or Part B without facing late enrollment penalties.

-If you are age 65 and older, your employer needs 20 or more employees for the group health insurance to be creditable.
+If you are age 65 or older, your employer must have 20 or more employees for the group health insurance to be creditable.
 If you are under age 65, your employer needs at least 100 employees for the health plan to be creditable.

 As you turn age 65, you have an Initial Enrollment Period during which you can sign up for Medicare Parts A and B. This period starts 3 months before your 65th birthday month, includes your birthday month, and continues for 3 months afterward.
 Use our Medicare Enrollment Period Calculator to identify your initial enrollment period.
 If you are actively working and covered by your employer’s group health insurance plan at this time (or your spouse’s employer’s plan), you may choose to delay enrolling in Part B without incurring late penalties if the employer plan is creditable coverage.